 The Office of Internal Audit has completed the attached financial analysis of the City of Chattanooga.
-This is our third annual review of financial indicators for the City.
+This is our fourth annual review of financial indicators for the City.
 The analysis takes the financial statements and selected demographic information, as presented in the Comprehensive Annual Financial Report (CAFR) and converts them into useful and understandable measures of financial performance.
-The measurement system used is the 10-Point Test of Government Financial Health1.
+The measurement system used is the 10-Point Test of Government Financial Health.

 Our objective is to provide City leaders a method for monitoring financial condition.
 Those charged with governance can use the analysis to examine the City's financial condition, identify existing and emerging financial trends, and develop strategies for managing identified trends.
 The attached graphs show the City's trends which are important for financial analysis.
-Additionally, comparison to benchmark cities2 provides context.
+Additionally, comparison to benchmark cities provides context.
 The analysis should not be used as the only source of information to evaluate the financial condition of the City.

-Eight of the ten financial indicators compared positively to last year (FYE 2015).
-The analysis of financial indicators as of, and for, the year ending June 30, 2016 continued to have numerous positive results when compared to the averages of its benchmark cities.
-Nine of the ten measurements compared favorably.
-However, the analysis also revealed an unfavorable indicator for debt burden.
+Four of the ten financial indicators compared positively to last year (FYE 2016).
+The analysis of financial indicators as of, and for, the year ending June 30, 2017 continued to have positive results when compared to the averages of its benchmark cities.
+Seven of the ten measurements compared favorably.
+The analysis continued to reveal an unfavorable indicator for debt burden.
 Left unchecked over time, the unfavorable indicator could limit the City's ability to provide services.

-1 "Governing - Guide to Financial Literacy - Volume 2 - Managing Your Jurisdiction's Financial Health", page 16, Copyright 2015.
+&lt;sup>1 "Governing - Guide to Financial Literacy - Volume 2 - Managing Your Jurisdiction's Financial Health", page 16, Copyright 2015.

-2 Benchmark cities: Augusta, Georgia; Columbus, Georgia; Huntsville, Alabama; Jackson, Mississippi; Knoxville, Tennessee; Little Rock, Arkansas; Newport News, Virginia; and Port St. Lucie, Florida.
+&lt;sup>2 Benchmark cities: Augusta, Georgia; Columbus, Georgia; Huntsville, Alabama; Jackson, Mississippi; Knoxville, Tennessee; Little Rock, Arkansas; Newport News, Virginia; and Port St. Lucie, Florida.